lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-search-facet-nested-documents.markdown

   }
 }
 ```
 Again the `domain` option is used for `ocean_names` facet, it's very important to indicate this option to avoid name conflict.
-It's when the parent and nested documents use same fields, in this case is `name_str`.
+Especially when the parent and nested documents use same fields which is `name_str` in this case.
 ```
 "domain": {
   "blockParent": "doc_type:ocean"
 }
 ```
 Whereas `blockParent` indicates the condition that matches parent documents.
 Remember that `blockParent` or `blockChildren` are conditions on parent documents.
 They work as similarly as block join query parsers `{!parent which=<allParents>}` and `{!child of=<allParents>}` respectively.
-If `domain` is not added in `ocean_names` facet, the result will contain all facet counts of fishes and crabs.
+If `domain` is not added to `ocean_names` facet, the result will contain all facet counts of fishes and crabs.

 #### Faceting and Excluding
 Facet all types of fishes in Pacific Ocean with excluding filters which are Clown Fish and Pacific Ocean.